 The Plot Thickens

-GINA AND GREG MUMAW of York Township teamed up with two other couples, rented a plot at the Horn Farm and are enjoying the benefits of
+GINA AND GREG MUMAW of York Township teamed up with two other couples, rented a plot at the

 It is a great opportunity for people who don't have space or don't want to dig up their backyard to grow their own food, and partnering with friends adds to the fun.